-It's not easy being a vegetarian on Thanksgiving.
-You've already eaten three dinner rolls, politely passed on the turkey and the gravy, and asked, "Does this have meat in it?" multiple times.
+It's far from easy being a vegetarian on Thanksgiving.
+You've likely eaten three dinner rolls, politely passed on the turkey and the gravy, and asked, "Does this have meat in it?" multiple times.
 Everyone is talking about how full they are, and you're still starving.
+Those steering clear of meat deserve to celebrate in style, too.
+Enter this vegetarian Thanksgiving menu!
+With all the flavor you crave and none of the meat, these vegetarian Thanksgiving side dishes (plus entrée and dessert ideas) will make you want to celebrate.
+After all, you'll have a whole meatless Thanksgiving menu to be thankful for—and vegetarian Thanksgiving meals will finally be satisfying.

 Tip: If you're not a fan of walnuts, switch it up and use Marcona almonds or pecans instead.